xxfoundation/elixxir-docs/threat_model.md

 mixes therefore performing such an attack on the entry mix node gets us the results when all the messages exit the cascade.

+Elixxir also has a special variation of the above N-1 attack where the adversary compromises the gateway node that the target client is using.
+The adversary simply causes the gateway to insert dummy messages in all message slots except that of the target message.

 **What is the Elixxir defense to this attack?**

 ### statistical disclosure attacks